-This my husband Aaron’s 1st post! :D
+This is my husband Aaron’s 1st post! :D

-I’m semi-handy, I guess, and I’ve never attempted a full-scale home renovation project, because I never owed a home until now.
-In our new place we had a damaged wall, so I decided to do the stupidest thing I have ever attempted to do (to date) and expose the brick under the damaged plaster.
-Exposing a brick wall isn’t fun or easy, and it creates a terrible mess.
-I wouldn’t choose to do it again but I am glad I did it because it saved us some money.
-Exposing a brick wall is easy to do it you’re mildly handy, have three to four days you want to kill, an urge to expose a brick wall, and the guts to give it a try.
-This is how I exposed a brick wall for about $120.
+I’m semi-handy, I guess, and I’ve never attempted a full-scale home renovation project because I never owed a home until now.
+In our new place, we had a damaged wall, so I decided to do the stupidest thing I have ever attempted to do (to date) and expose the brick under the damaged plaster.
+Exposing a brick wall isn’t fun or easy and creates a terrible mess.
+I wouldn’t choose to do it again, but I am glad I did it because it saved us some money.

 The Unhandy Man’s Guide to Exposing a Brick Wall…